-In August 2015, Novartis purchased all remaining rights to ofatumumab from GSK to develop treatments for multiple sclerosis (MS) and other diseases, including cancer, marketing it under the brand name Arzerra.
+In August 2015, Novartis purchased all remaining rights to ofatumumab from GSK.

-Known to alter the growth and proliferative properties of B-cells, ofatumumab is believed to affect the immune system in such a way that it reduces immune-mediated damage to myelin sheaths of neurones spanning the central nervous system.
-The exact mode of action by which it alters relapse and remission in MS patients is still uncertain, but previous studies indicate that complement dependent cytotoxicity (CDC) and antibody-dependent cytotoxicity (ADCC) are its main modes of action against immune cells.
+Known to change the way B-cells grow and multiply, ofatumumab is believed to affect the immune system in such a way that it reduces the damage caused by these immune cells attacking the myelin sheaths that surround and protect nerve cell extensions (axons).
+The exact mode of action by which the drug alters relapse and remission in MS patients is still uncertain.

-Preclinical trials with the drug in animal models provided suitable results, which helped developers proceed with Phase 1 clinical trials in healthy human participants.
-With proven safety and toxicity profiles, the companies moved forward with Phase 2 clinical trials, which started in November 2011.
+Preclinical studies in animal models provided promising results, which helped developers proceed to Phase 1 clinical trials in healthy volunteers.
+With positive safety and toxicity findings from these trials, the companies moved forward to Phase 2 clinical trials, which started in November 2011.

-A pilot Phase 2 trial with a small cohort of 38 patients was carried out in 2011, where patients with RRMS were given different doses of the drug for 48 weeks.
-A considerable reduction in the formation of brain plaques was seen along with a reduction in the number of (autoimmune) B-cells.
-Also, the formation of new plaques was suppressed.
+A pilot Phase 2 trial (NCT00640328) with a small cohort of 38 RMS patients was carried out in 2011, with different doses of ofatumumab for 48 weeks.
+A considerable reduction in the formation of brain plaques was seen, along with a reduction in the number of autoimmune B-cells.
+New plaque formation also appeared to be suppressed.

 Note: Multiple Sclerosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.